1. Raw Fruit Pressing and Treatment System

 Fruits enter the water-filled stainless steel tank where multiple rows of air nozzles release compressed air from a blower.
 The rising bubbles create vigorous turbulence, causing fruits to tumble and rub against each other, effectively scrubbing away dirt, surface microbes, and pesticide residues without bruising.
 After washing, a perforated inclined belt (30°–45°) lifts fruits out of the water.
 As the belt rises, water drains back into the tank through the perforations.
 A final rinse spray bar removes residual debris, and clean fruits are discharged directly to the crusher. |

-Crushing and Juicing Machine
+Crushing and Juicing Machine (Pulp-Spiral Juice Extractor)

 Juice Storage Tank